 Draw an Interactive Layer

-If your floor plan has measures on it, you can click on a point where the measure starts and a second click where it ends.
+If your floor plan has measures, you can click on a point where the measure starts and a second click where it ends.
 Then, add the real length of the measurement on the floor plan in the small box at the bottom of the screen.

-If it doesn't have measures, you can either measure a desk, a door, or something that you know how long it is.
+If it doesn't have measurements, you can measure a desk, a door, or something you know how long it is.
 For example, a standard desk could be 120cm.

 If you must change the measurement units of your space from sq.m (EU/metrics) to sq.ft (US/imperial) or vice versa, check out this article.